angelospk/opensubtitles-go/README.md

 func main() {
 	config := opensubtitles.Config{
 		ApiKey:    "YOUR_API_KEY", // Replace with your actual API key
-		UserAgent: "YourAppName/1.0", // Replace with your app's user agent }
+		UserAgent: "YourAppName/1.0", // Replace with your app's user agent.
+If there are errors regarding userAgent, leave it as an empty string ""
+	}

 	client, err := opensubtitles.NewClient(config)